AVStreamAI/autotrack-any-ptz-camera/README.md

 AUTOTRACKING for any PTZ VISCA camera

-How to make ANY PTZ VISCA carema to autotrack human speaker on boring conferences
+How to make ANY PTZ VISCA camera to autotrack human speaker on boring conferences

 This script works with any (i hope) PTZ cameras with VISCA protocol inside.